9-year-old helps save Platteville family farm as COVID-19 hits business

 Miller Farms has been around since the 1940s.
 When the pandemic hit, Joe and Chris Miller almost lost their family’s farm.
 Their parents, Roy and Dorothy Miller, originally purchased the land in 1949.

 Thanks to Joe’s 9-year-old son, Drew, the farm started a new venture.
-Sometimes the best ideas come from the most unexpected places.
 Just when hope was lost, Drew suggested delivering the farm’s fruits and vegetables to customers directly.